Lebowski89/blog/content/common.md

 For me, my common tasks consist of two main types:

-1) Multiple common tasks defined in a file in a common tasks folder (external to the role) in the ansible directory, which are included in the role using the `include_tasks` module
+1) Multiple (3+) common tasks defined in a file in a common tasks folder (external to the role), which are included in the role using the `include_tasks` module
-2) Smaller common tasks that are confined within a role without the need to include external tasks.
+2) Smaller (1-3) common tasks defined and confined entirely within roles.

 The rest of this document is dedicated to listing and describing common tasks that I use: